anvilistas/anvil-labs/docs/guides/modules/zod.rst

     .. method:: partial(keys=None)

-        :returns: a modified version of the typeddict schema in which all properties are made optional.
+        :returns: a modified version of the typed_dict schema in which all properties are made optional.
 This method is inspired by the built-in TypeScript utility type `Partial`.

         :param keys: Optional argument that specifies which properties to make optional.
 If not provided, all properties are made optional.
         :type keys: iterable